Read 1 Corinthians 11:17-22.

-God has given us a community of believers with innumerable personalities and ideas for our spiritual growth.
+God has given us a community of believers with innumerable personalities and ways of thinking for our spiritual growth.

 Some people will get under our skin, just as we will get on the nerves of others.
 God uses our experiences together as fallen sinners saved by grace to sanctify us.
 Our interactions and disagreements can become a refining fire in our lives if we together seek God's will and love one another deeply—even when we don't want to.
 Remember: To be purified, gold must pass through the fire.
 So, let's give thanks for the body of believers, especially those with whom we struggle to get along.
 God uses our Christian brothers and sisters to refine us into His likeness.

 Prayer: Lord, help me to remember that the body of believers is a source of sanctification as I look to Your Word to guide my relationships.
 Give me a deep love for my fellow believers even when we butt heads.
 May I extend grace, remembering the grace I daily receive from Your hands.
 I pray in the name of Jesus.
 Amen.

 "In the first place, I hear that when you come together as a church, there are divisions among you, and to some extent I believe it" (1 Corinthians 11:18).